-The following documents must be delivered to each DAC member and the Graduate Program Assistant at least three days before the DAC meeting: (i) Progress Report and (ii) Updated Individual Development Plan (IDP).
-A template for the Progress Report and detailed instructions for the IDPs can be found online at biology.uoregon.edu under Graduate Studies.
+The following documents must be delivered to each DAC member and the Graduate Program Assistant at least three days before the DAC meeting: (i) progress report and (ii) a new or updated Individual Development Plan (IDP).
+A template for the progress report and detailed instructions for the IDP can be found online at biology.uoregon.edu under Graduate Studies.
 There are two IDP documents - one for 2nd year students and one for students in years 3-5.
-OIMB students do not submit the IDP.
+OIMB students are not required to submit the IDP.

-Following the meeting, the DAC chair will file a written report with the GAC.
+Following the meeting, the DAC chair will submit a report to the Graduate Program Assistant.
 Other members of the DAC must approve the report before it is submitted.
 One of three recommendations can be made:

 - Continuation as a graduate student with support.
 (In extraordinary circumstances the DAC may recommend continuation without support.) - Probationary continuation as a graduate student.
 This recommendation serves as a warning that the student is at risk for termination from the program.
-Areas of expected improvement should be clearly indicated, a timeline for remedying any deficiencies should be stated, and the means of communicating progress to the DAC (e.g written report or DAC meeting) should be described.

-• Termination as a graduate student.
+Areas of expected improvement must be clearly indicated, a timeline for remedying any deficiencies must be stated, and the means of communicating progress to the DAC (e.g written report or DAC meeting) should be clearly outlined. - Termination as a graduate student.
 This would normally be expected to occur in cases where the student has received a probationary continuation in a previous term, but has failed to adequately address one or more areas of expected improvement by the deadline stipulated by the DAC.
-Termination, including no further payment of stipend, tuition, and fees, is effective as early as the end of the term in which the missed deadline occurred.
+Termination, including no further payment of stipend, tuition, and fees, is effective as early as the end of the term in which the student failed to meet the terms of the improvement plan.